howerj/forth-cpu/readme.md

 #### o7SegLED

-On the [Nexys3][] board there is a bank of 7 segment displays, with a dot (8-segment really), which can be used for numeric output.
+On the [Nexys3][] board there is a bank of 7 segment displays, with a decimal point (8-segment really), which can be used for numeric output.
 The LED segments cannot be directly addressed.
 Instead the value stored in L8SD is mapped to a hexadecimal display value (or a BCD value, but this requires regeneration of the SoC and modification of a generic in the VHDL).